learn-co-curriculum/cssi-7.2-gae-template-variables/README.md

 ```
 Notice that in this handler, we are defining how to respond with the GET method (`def get(self)`).
 This handler is perfect for getting data from the URL.

-Now we have changed the handler so that it gets the name from the URL and passes it to the hello.html template.
+Now we have changed the handler so that it gets a variable 'name' from the URL and passes it to the hello.html template.

 #Conclusion
 Template variables are passed from the handler to the template as an argument in the render() function.
 The variables can either be a dictionary or a list.
 To get variables from a url, use `self.request.get()`.